kapetacom/kapeta-desktop/beta_guide.md

 ## Objective
 To thoroughly test the end-to-end flow of Kapeta, encompassing frontend, backend, and database integration to ensure proper functionality and data exchange.
 ## Prerequisites

 Ensure that the Kapeta application is installed and accessible.

+Ensure that you have tried the `kap` CLI tool, it's being install when installing the Kapeta application.

 ## Step 1: Create a Minimal Application
 ### Objective